marielle-lopez/chrono/README.md

 - Allowed `Modal` component to have its appearance triggered when non-dummy `Cell` components are clicked by a user
 - Added `type` prop to `Button` component to alter its appearance based on the value of `type`
 - Updated styling of `Modal` component and implemented `Button` component
+- Added Chrono logo to the `NavBar` component

 ### 20 March 2024